Caveat Temptor: Boyfriend Beware!

 - Click to share on Pocket (Opens in new window)

 - Click to share on Skype (Opens in new window)

 - Click to email (Opens in new window)

 - Click to print (Opens in new window)

 About IdeaSmithIdeaSmith is the digital doppelganger of Ramya Pandyan (intrepid train-traveller and frequent spouter of post-midnight rhymes and rants).
 As IdeaSmith she battles obscurity and slays boredom with her stories about men, books, digitalia and Mumbai.
 She performs live and also blogs, tweets, Instagrams, Facebooks, +G’s, Youtubes and Goodreads all as IdeaSmith.
 Ramya is a blogger, digital storyteller and spoken word performer.
 She also runs a forum for aspiring writers called Alphabet Sambar.
 Tweet-bomb her at @ideasmithy.

-Posted on September 14, 2010, in Battle of the sexes, Relationships, Survival Guide and tagged Argument, Boyfriend, Calendar, Chaos, Clash, Compulsive, Conflict, Couple, Detail, Difference, Differences, Fight, Fluid, Friends, Going with the flow, Hobby, Lists, Love, Mr.Everyday, Order, Organisation, Overthink, Rant, Reality, Social life, Spontaneous, XBox.
+Posted on September 14, 2010, in Battle of the sexes, Relationships, Survival Guide and tagged A-List, Argument, Boyfriend, Calendar, Chaos, Clash, Compulsive, Conflict, Couple, Detail, Difference, Differences, Fight, Fluid, Friends, Going with the flow, Hobby, Lists, Love, Mr.Everyday, Order, Organisation, Overthink, Rant, Reality, Social life, Spontaneous, XBox.
 Bookmark the permalink.
 2 Comments.